-A Health Care Fraud Defense Law Firm Serving Providers Nationwide
+A Healthcare Fraud Defense Law Firm Serving Medical Billing Providers Nationwide

-Our firm brings decades of experience to representing health care providers in billing fraud investigations and prosecutions.
+Our firm is highly experienced in representing healthcare providers in billing fraud investigations and prosecutions.
 Working alongside licensed practitioners, executives, board members, key personnel, and company owners, our attorneys execute comprehensive defense strategies designed to address our clients’ cases with the goal of extinguishing civil or criminal liability.
 When providers get us involved early – before or during their investigations – we resolve the majority of our cases without our clients being charged for billing fraud or other related offenses.

 Common Billing Fraud Allegations in Medicare, Medicaid, and Tricare Investigations